bcgsc/straglr/README.md

 	* target_repeat - consensus(shortest) repeat motif from genome scan or target motif in genotyping
 	* locus - locus in UCSC format (chrom:start-end)
 	* coverage - coverage depth of locus
 	* genotype - copy numbers (default) or sizes (`--genotype_in_size`) of each allele detected for given locus, separate by semi-colon(";") if multiple alleles detected, with number of support reads in bracket following each allele copy number/size.
-An example of a heterozygyous allele in size: `990.8(10);30.9(10)` (Alleles preceded by `>` indicate minimum values, as full alleles are not captured in any support reads)
+An example of a heterozygous allele in size: `990.8(10);30.9(10)` (Alleles preceded by `>` indicate minimum values, as full alleles are not captured in any support reads)
 	* actual_repeat - actual repeat motif detected in mapped read
 	* read_name - mapped read name
 	* copy_number - number of copies of repeat in allele